dotnet/csharplang/proposals/lambda-method-group-defaults.md

 ### IL/Runtime Behavior

 The default parameter values will be emitted to metadata.
 The IL for this feature will be very similar in nature to the IL emitted for lambdas with `ref` and `out` parameters.
-A class which inherits from `System.Delegate` or similar will be generated, and the `Invoke` method will include `.param` directives to set default parameters -- just as would be the case for a standard named delegate with default parameters.
+A class which inherits from `System.Delegate` or similar will be generated, and the `Invoke` method will include `.param` directives to set default parameters or `System.ParamArrayAttribute` &ndash; just as would be the case for a standard named delegate with default or `params` parameters.

-These delegate types are able to inspected at runtime, as normal.
+These delegate types are able to be inspected at runtime, as normal.
 In code, users can introspect the `DefaultValue` in the `ParameterInfo` associated with the lambda or method group by using the associated `MethodInfo`.

 ```csharp